EnriqueWood/batocera-patches/README.md

 This will create a service in `Main Menu -> System Settings -> Services -> WAKE_ON_BLUETOOTH`, where you can toggle it on or off.

-The service is enabled by default
+#### The service is enabled by default.

 ✔️ Tested with Ps4, Ps5 (DualSense) and Xbox One controllers.

-To be able to wake your system, it has to be in Suspension mode `Main Menu -> Quit -> Suspend System` instead of powered off.
+Note: To be able to wake your system, it has to be in Suspension mode `Main Menu -> Quit -> Suspend System` instead of powered off.

+---

 ## Hooks for suspend and resume events